 International nurse migration

 I am particularly interested in how the intersection of gender, race, class, nationality and immigration status influence the health of vulnerable migrant groups in Canada as well as the policy and practice implications.
 To effectively tackle the complex issues related to migration and health, I often work within interprofessional teams.
-In the past, I have collaborated with individuals with background in women's studies, education, political science, anthropology, sociology, social policy, pediatrics, epidemiology, public health, dentistry, and statistics as well as immigrant health and social service agencies.
+In the past, I have collaborated with individuals with background in women's studies, education, political science, anthropology, sociology, social policy, pediatrics, epidemiology, public health, dentistry, demography, and statistics as well as immigrant health and social service agencies.
 I am currently leading a network of researchers from nine countries focused on African child well being in the context of migration and displacement.
 In addition, I have an interest in global health research, especially in West Africa.